SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TODO: Come back and explain the second to last form (i.e., self(arg: value)).

 In an initializer, subscript, or instance method, ``self`` refers to the current instance of the type in which it occurs.
-In a static or class method, ``self`` refers to the current type in which it occurs.
+In a type method, ``self`` refers to the current type in which it occurs.

 The ``self`` expression is used to specify scope when accessing members,